Newport Folk Festival: Day 3

 Charles Bradley & His Extraordinaires were in fact extraordinary; The Tallest Man on Earth somehow managed to bring a band's worth of power and intensity to his solo acoustic performance; Gary Clark, Jr. might have melted some faces with his (very) electric solos; tUnE-yArDs really just blew minds in an awesome display of audio agility; and Punch Brothers... well a Beck cover was only the beginning.
 There may be debate about whether Newport is still a "folk" festival, but for folks who are music fans, it's tough to beat.

 Congrats to the Newport Folk Fest team and thanks to the NPR Music crew and partner stations for making FUV's broadcast possible.
-More photos below, and archived sets coming soon!
+More photos below!